KDE/documentation-develop-kde-org/content/hig/style/icons/monochrome/emblem.md

 {{< compare >}}
 {{< do src="/hig/22-emblem-outline.png" >}}
-16px and 22px emblem icons get an outline to increase visiblity on various backgrounds.
+16px and 22px emblem icons get an outline to increase visibility on various backgrounds.
 {{< /do >}}
 {{< dont src="/hig/8-emblem-outline.png" >}}